RakeshChouhan/SnakeGame/README.md

 # SnakeGame
-Old school snake game with Canvas and P5js
+Snake game with Canvas and P5js

 1. Open index.html
 2. Use Arrow keys to move snake and try to eat the food.